catherinetkl/Programming-knowledgehut/programming-fundamentals/java.md

 - Added stability to your code
 - Makes most of the bugs and errors to be detectable at compile time and not at runtime.

-We prefer compile time erros to runtime errors.
+We prefer compile time errors to runtime errors.

 - Generics enable types (classes and interfaces) to be parameters when defining classes, interfaces and methods

-- We can reuse the same code with different inputs Generics in programming languages like Java allow you to create classes, interfaces, and methods that can work with different data types while maintaining type safety.
+Generics in programming languages like Java allow you to create classes, interfaces, and methods that can work with different data types while maintaining type safety.
 Here's what it means in more detail:

 1. Parameterized Types: With generics, you can define classes, interfaces, and methods with one or more type parameters (generics).
 These type parameters act as placeholders for specific data types that will be provided when the class or method is used.
 For example, you can create a generic class like `List<T>` or a generic method like `public <T> T process(T input)`.